ehughson/voice_toolbox/README.md

 > The script for extracting features is parsel_process.py.
 > * To run: 'python3 parsel_process.py'
 > * all features will be saved to "processed_results.csv"
+>
+> For visualization:
+> 1. visualize_voice.py for all scatter plots along with other plotting features from praat.
+> * To run: 'python3 visualize_voice.py'
+> 2. radar_plot.py for all radar plots
+> * To run: 'python3 radar_plot.py'

+> voice_pca.py is for PCA, RFE and Correlation plot:
+* - To run: 'voice_pca.py'